-The increase in probability of default (PD) and loss given default (LGD) for the promissory note is due to Land Bank default that occurred when settling the interest and capital amounts of the instruments held was due.
-A thorough analysis and valuation was done by the Risk department that concluded that the PD for this instrument should be 19.75%.
+The decrease in PD and loss given default (LGD) for the Land Bank promissory note is due to the improved financial performance of the bank compared to 2021.
+Forty-three percent of the defaulted capital has been paid, the bank has been making Mora interest payment on a monthly basis since default and the government has pledged more than R7 billion to recapitalise the bank.
+A thorough analysis and valuation was done by the Risk department that concluded that the PD for this instrument should be 7.3% and LGD is set at 100%.